 Staff members i.e. bookkeepers, administration staff and finance officers, can be given 'read only' access to a trust account for the purpose of checking transactions recorded against the trust account and printing online bank statements.
-It is essential that all users have their own password and that their user account is setup correctly, according to the authorisation status i.e. user versus authoriser.
+It is essential that all users have their own password and that their user account is setup correctly, according to the authorisation status i.e. user versus authoriser, sole signatory versus joint signatory.